 Gestational exposure to titanium dioxide nanoparticles impairs placentation through dysregulation of vascularization, proliferation and apoptosis in mice, Zhang L et al, Int J Nanomedicine, 13: 777-789, 2018

 ).
-However, the effects of nanoparticles on the health of the fetus and embryo as well as on the offspring after birth (respiratory problems28See for example:
+However, the effects of nanoparticles are worrying, both on the health of the fetus and embryo and on the offspring after birth (respiratory problems30See for example:

 Effect of chronic prenatal exposure to titanium dioxide nanoparticles on the development and function of respiratory nerve centers in newborn mice, Eloïse Colnot, PhD thesis in Neuroscience defended in December 2021 (in English : Chronic maternal exposure to titanium dioxide nanoparticles alters breathing in newborn offspring, Colnot E et al, Particle and Fibre Toxicology, 19:57, 2022)